wiloon/blog/content/post/archive-2/2018-02-23-systemd-config-start-script.md

 ExecStart=/usr/sbin/NetworkManager &#8211;no-daemon

-# NM doesn&#8217;t want systemd to kill its children for it
+# NM doesn't want systemd to kill its children for it

 KillMode=process